Felix-Hz/green-squares/README.md

 ### Fact of Day 9
 The number 42 is the number of museums in Amsterdam (Netherlands has the highest concentration of museums in the world).

+### Fact of Day 10
+The number 42 is the number of kilometers in a marathon.